Hudson Theatre: Broadway revival

 During March 2015, Playbill reported that Howard Panter of the British company Ambassador Theatre Group (later ATG Entertainment) might convert the Hudson back into a Broadway theater.
 That December, an ATG subsidiary signed a lease with M&C Hotels with the intention of converting the Hudson back to a Broadway venue.
 The renovation included technical upgrades as well as expansions to the backstage and front of house areas.
 The Tony Awards Administration Committee ruled in October 2016 that the Hudson Theatre was a Tony-eligible theater, with "970 seats without the use of the orchestra pit and 948 seats when the orchestra pit is utilized by a production".
 The New York state government also nominated the Hudson Theatre for inclusion on the National Register of Historic Places (NRHP).
 The theater was added to the NRHP on November 15, 2016.

 The Hudson reopened with a revival of the Stephen Sondheim musical Sunday in the Park with George.
 Stars Jake Gyllenhaal and Annaleigh Ashford participated in a ribbon-cutting ceremony on February 8, 2017.
 The Hudson became the 41st Broadway theater and was both the newest and oldest Broadway theater in operation.
 The reopened Hudson hosted productions such as 1984 (2017), The Parisian Woman (2017), Head over Heels (2018), Burn This (2019), and American Utopia (2019).
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 Another engagement of American Utopia, planned for the Hudson before the pandemic, moved to the St. James Theatre.
 The Hudson reopened on February 22, 2022, with previews of Plaza Suite, which officially ran from March to July 2022.
 This was followed in October 2022 by a limited revival of Death of a Salesman, which ran for three months.
 A revival of A Doll's House opened at the Hudson in March 2023, running for three months.

 ATG and Jujamcyn Theaters also agreed to merge in early 2023; the combined company operated seven Broadway theaters, including the Hudson.
 Comedian Alex Edelman's one-man show Just for Us opened at the Hudson in June 2023 and ran for eight weeks, and a revival of Merrily We Roll Along opened in October 2023 and ran at the theater until July 2024.
 A revival of Once Upon a Mattress was subsequently staged from August to November 2024.
 Simon Rich's play All In: Comedy About Love opened at the theater on December 10, 2024, for a 10-week engagement, followed in April 2025 by the musical The Last Five Years and in September 2025 by the play Waiting for Godot.
-The play Every Brilliant Thing at the Hudson in March 2026 for a two-month run.
+The play Every Brilliant Thing opened at the Hudson in March 2026 for a two-month run.
+A revival of Other Desert Cities at the theater in October 2026 January 2027.